WebAssembly/wasi-crypto/witx/witx-0.10/wasi_ephemeral_crypto.md

 > A state to perform symmetric operations.
 >
-> The state is not reset nor invalidated after an option has been performed.
+> The state is not reset nor invalidated after an operation has been performed.
 > Incremental updates and sessions are thus supported.